dnachron/dnachronYdb/README.md

 - <https://www.dnachron.com> DNAChron International
 - <https://www.dnachron.cn> DNAChron China

+## Data structure
+The data in repo is the raw data we collated in CSV format.
+You can generate sqlite3 database file through the script provided by us.
+If you have your own database, you can also import data directly from CSV files into your own database.

 ## How to download data
 You can download the raw [csv file](/ymutation/) directly，or download prebuild database file from [release](../../releases/).
 The csv file has been splited, each one can be wholy opened by Excel.